Wages of Din: The Perils of Listening to Voices in Your Head(set)October 19, 2018 Gregory J. Brandes

 On Super Bowl Sunday 2018, a young friend said he was unsure what investment direction to apply to his brand-new, first-ever 401(K).
 Tell me about it.
 Two days later, equities corrected, and stayed there until August.
 I’m sure glad I answered him with tropes about viewing the market through a long lens.

 So much we hear is just noise (including my “advice” to my friend.)
 Back then, the Dow Jones Industrial Average (DJIA) corrected 2.4% — from 26,000! — and the press reacted as if we were back in 2007.
-As I write this, just a few months later, the DJIA topped 27,000 intraday and closed at a record near it (26,828.39).
+As I write this, just a few months later, the DJIA closed at a record 26,828.39 and within two weeks dropped to just below 25,000.
 And that is just what’s happening in the business news.

 Now it seems especially timely to write about filtering “news noise”.
 Not only are we entering a political season, but we seem to be growing more polarized, as a body politic, every day.
 Can this be caused by what we might now call, “the Facebook effect”?
 (That is, the algorithmic force feeding of opinions we are already known to agree with, to increase engagement with an online system.)